Click2Cloud/terraform-provider-opentelekomcloud/website/docs/r/antiddos_v1.html.markdown

 page_title: "OpenTelekomCloud: opentelekomcloud_antiddos_v1"
 sidebar_current: "docs-opentelekomcloud-resource-antiddos-v1"
 description: |-
-  Defends resources on the public cloud against network and  monitors the service traffic from the Internet to ECSs, ELB instances, and BMSs to detect attack traffic in real time.
+  Anti-DDoS Defends resources on the public cloud against network and  monitors the service traffic from the Internet to ECSs, ELB instances, and BMSs to detect attack traffic in real time.
 ---

 # opentelekomcloud_antiddos_v1